Timo Scheunemann

-Timo Scheunemann (born 29 November 1973) is an Indonesian football coach and actor.
-He is the current head coach of the Indonesia Women U17 team.
-He is also a former professional football forward.
-He used to play professionally in Indonesia's Liga Indonesia and Singapore's S-League and was one of the coaches of the Indonesia women's national football team and Persema Malang.
+Timo Scheunemann (born 29 November 1973) is an Indonesian professional football coach and former player who is head coach of the Indonesia national women's under-17 team.

+A former player who played as a forward, he played in Liga Indonesia and the S-League.
+He has also coached the Indonesia women's national team and Persema Malang.

 Early life and education

-Scheunemann was born in Indonesia to expatriate German parents.
+Scheunemann was born in Kediri, East Java, Indonesia to German parents.

 He holds a Bachelor of Philosophy degree from The Master's University.

-Football career

 Playing career

-Scheunemann started his career at the youth level with Persik Kediri, and started his senior career in the US collegiate system with The Master's College in NCCAA division I in 1993.
-Upon graduation in 1997, he played for Persiba Balikpapan, as their first foreign player ever.
-After a year, he continues to play in S-League with Tampines Rovers.
-By the end of the year 1998, he was invited for trials at Eintracht Frankfurt, Stuttgarter Kickers (in Germany) and Gillingham in England.
+Scheunemann started his youth career with Persik Kediri, before starting his collegiate career in 1993 with The Master's Mustangs in the NCCAA Division I.

+Upon graduation in 1997, he played for Persiba Balikpapan.
+After a year, he continued his career in the S-League with Tampines Rovers.
+By the end of 1998, he was invited for trials with German clubs Eintracht Frankfurt and Stuttgarter Kickers as well as with Gillingham in England.

 Coaching career

-Scheunemann started coaching at Wesley International School and Malang Football Club, both in Malang.
-In 2007, he was appointed technical director of Persikoba Batu.
-After that, he was asked to control Indonesia women's national football team for SEA Games 2009.
-In 2010, he was appointed as a manager for Persema Malang.
-Then he also hold a managerial position with Persiba Balikpapan in 2017.
+In 2007, Scheunemann was appointed technical director of Persikoba Batu.
+After that, he was asked to lead the Indonesia women's national team ahead of the 2009 SEA Games.
+He was appointed as the manager of Persema Malang in 2010.
+In 2017, Scheunemann held a managerial position at Persiba Balikpapan.

-In August 2025, Scheunemann was appointed as the head coach for the Indonesia women's u17 team for the 2025 ASEAN U-16 Women's Championship tournament.
+In August 2025, Scheunemann was appointed as the head coach of the Indonesia women's national under-17 team for the 2025 ASEAN U-16 Women's Championship.

 Personal life

+Born in Indonesia to immigrant parents from Germany, Scheunemann is a native speaker of German but also speaks his adoptive country's national language of Indonesian and the local Javanese language fluently.

-Scheunemann currently lives in Batu, East Java as well as maintaining a residence in Dau, Malang Regency and is currently married to Devi Scheunemann, a native Javanese woman and the couple had two children namely Naya and Brandon, a footballer.
+He lives in Batu, East Java as well as maintaining a residence in Dau, Malang Regency.
+He is married to Devi, a Javanese woman.
+The couple have two children, Naya and Brandon, a professional footballer who plays for the Indonesia national under-23 team.

-He also has a niece named Claudia, also a footballer who plays for the Indonesia women's national team.
+He also has a niece named Claudia, also a professional footballer who plays for the Indonesia women's national team.

-A German but born in post-independence Indonesia to expatriate cum immigrant parents from Germany, he is a native speaker of German but also speaks his adoptive country's national language of Indonesian and the local Javanese language fluently, because he spent most of his childhood as well as his adulthood in East Java province (especially in his birthplace of Kediri as well as his adoptive hometown of Malang alike) and also Indonesia as a whole, in which that made him fluently speaking the above two languages in addition to his own mother tongue.